telerik/kendo-ui-core/docs/intro/supporting/browser-support.md

 ### Important Notes

-* As of Kendo UI 2015 Q3 release Internet Explorer 7 is no longer supported.
+* As of the Kendo UI 2015 Q3 release, Internet Explorer 7 is no longer supported.

-* Since Internet Explorer 11 was released in October 2013, look up the Q3 2013 SP2 (2013.3.1324) or a more recent Kendo UI version if you need support for it
+* Since Internet Explorer 11 was released in October 2013, look up the Kendo UI 2013 Q3 SP2 (2013.3.1324) release or a more recent Kendo UI version if you need support for it.
 * Browsers in beta stage are not supported.
-* Exporting a zoomed in/out page to PDF is not supported.
+* Exporting a zoomed in or zoomed out page to PDF is not supported.
 * [Quirks mode](http://www.quirksmode.org/css/quirksmode.html) is not supported.

 > **Important**